SHasan96/diffusion-project/README.md

 We are taking command line arguments.
 The format is: <br>

-"`<filename>` `M` `p`" where M is an integer represent the Msize and p is a character that turns the partition on/off.
+"`<filename>` `M` `p`" where M is an integer representing the Msize and p is a character or string that turns the partition on/off.
-The partition will be turned on with only 'y' (case sensitive) in the command line argument and any other character would not.
+The partition will be turned on with only 'y' (case sensitive) in the command line argument and any other character will not turn it on.
+In other words, the partition remains off by default.
 We will just use 'y' and 'n' for yes and no respectively to specify if we want the partition added.

-Listed in order in which they appear in the repo we have the following. <br>
+Listed in order in which they appear in the repo we have the following.

 In the follwing instructions I will use Msize = 10 (as an example) and run with the partition off first and then with it on.